 - Document360 is a great option if you are looking for an easy way to manage and organize your knowledge base.

 - Leverage the Markdown Editor in Document360, enabling a quick way to write and modify information.

-- It provides you with the facility to create private and public knowledge bases that help separate the knowledge base for internal teams and customers.
+- It allows you to create private and public knowledge bases that help separate the knowledge base for internal teams and customers.

-- In addition to the user statistics, you can also collect detailed feedback from the team and readers in a qualitative manner.
-With Document360, you get to search and user analytics that provide details on all search queries, even unsuccessful ones.
+- In addition to the user statistics, you can collect detailed feedback from the team and readers qualitatively.
+With Document360, you get to search and user analytics that provides details on all search queries, even unsuccessful ones.
 On the readers’ end, the analytics feature provides your team with useful stats like the number of articles contributing the most-read content, the most recent activity, the most searched term/phrase, etc.

 Document360 Review – Highlights

-As is the case with other knowledge management tools, this tool provides you with a range of features.
+As with other knowledge management tools, this tool provides you with a range of features.
 But, in this Document360 review, we will consider the ones that add real value for users.